Dr Elizabeth Grace

 Elizabeth has a growing practice in this area, which includes a regular court appearances for cases involving contractual matters, including breach of contract and misrepresentation, debt claims, and property and regulatory compensation claims.
 She has also advised on aspects of insolvency and statutory demands.

-During pupillage, Elizabeth had the opportunity to work on a broad range of commercial matters, including mortgage regulation, including conventional and Islamic mortgages, and banking claims.
+During pupillage, Elizabeth had the opportunity to work on a broad range of commercial matters, including mortgage regulation covering both conventional and Islamic mortgages.
+She is currently instructed as part of the junior counsel team working on the Dame Linda Dobbs Review.

-Elizabeth was led by David E. Grant in the Court of Appeal in Jones v Roundlistic (2018), a case regarding the application of the Unfair Terms Consumer Credit Regulations 1999 to leases, for which judgment is still awaited.
+Elizabeth was led by David E. Grant in the Court of Appeal in Jones & Anor v Roundlistic Ltd EWCA Civ 2284, a case regarding the application of the Unfair Terms Consumer Credit Regulations 1999 to leases.

 During pupillage, Elizabeth saw a range of Chambers work in this area with Claire van Overdijk, including contentious probate proceedings.
 She assisted Claire in the Court of Appeal in MN v OP (2018) on the question of privacy in variation of trusts cases.